Louisiana: Economy

 Louisiana's population, agricultural products, abundance of oil and natural gas, and southern Louisiana's medical and technology corridors have contributed to its growing and diversifying economy.
-In 2014, Louisiana was ranked as one of the most small business friendly states, based on a study drawing upon data from more than 12,000 small business owners.
-The state's principal agricultural products include seafood (it is the biggest producer of crawfish in the world, supplying approximately 90%), cotton, soybeans, cattle, sugarcane, poultry and eggs, dairy products, and rice.
+In 2014, Louisiana was ranked as one of the most small business friendly states.
+In 2025, 99.5% of businesses in Louisiana were small businesses and employed 54.1% of the state's work force.

+Louisiana's principal agricultural products include seafood (it is the biggest producer of crawfish in the world, supplying approximately 90%), cotton, soybeans, cattle, sugarcane, poultry and eggs, dairy products, and rice.
 Among its energy and other industries, chemical products, petroleum and coal products, processed foods, transportation equipment, and paper products have contributed to a significant portion of the state's GSP.
 Tourism and gaming are also important elements in the economy, especially in Greater New Orleans.

-The Port of South Louisiana, located on the Mississippi River between New Orleans and Baton Rouge, was the largest volume shipping port in the Western Hemisphere and 4th largest in the world, as well as the largest bulk cargo port in the U.S. in 2004.
-The Port of South Louisiana continued to be the busiest port by tonnage in the U.S. through 2018.
+In 2004, the Port of South Louisiana, on the Mississippi River between New Orleans and Baton Rouge, was the largest volume shipping port in the Western Hemisphere and 4th largest in the world, and the largest bulk cargo port in the U.S. The Port of South Louisiana continued to be the busiest port by tonnage in the U.S. to 2018.
 South Louisiana was number 15 among world ports in 2016.